The first meal that I made for my future in-laws was a family favorite, golupki. You may know it as pigs-in-a-blanket or stuffed cabbage.

 Meanwhile, chop and saute one yellow onion until soft.

-Mix thoroughly the meatloaf mix, cooked rice, sage, salt, pepper, and sauteed onions.
+Mix thoroughly the meatloaf mix, rice, sage, salt, pepper, and sauteed onions.

 Peel off a cabbage leaf.
 If the leaf rib is too thick, place the leaf on a cutting board and cut out the rib with a sharp knife.